sebfisch/java-concurrency/content/docs/coordinating/throttling.md

 the user interface thread becomes unresponsive.
 To avoid overloading the user interface thread with notifications we use a class for throttling tasks represented as `Runnable` instances.
-Throtlling is implemented by delaying executed tasks and ignoring subsequent executions until the delay is over.
+Throttling is implemented by delaying executed tasks and ignoring subsequent executions until the delay is over.

 The `ColoringApp` uses the following line